 Illinois’ probate law works completely differently from Illinois’ domestic relations law.
 Probate law is not concerned with marital versus non-marital assets.
-Illinois probate law says that you’re not divorced until your divorced.
-So, in Illinois, you are the spouse of the deceased until the divorce is finalized and will be treated as such under the law so long as you’re married.
+Illinois probate law says that you’re not divorced until you’re finally divorced.
+So, in Illinois, you are the spouse of the deceased until the divorce is finalized and will be treated as a full spouse such under the law so long as you’re married.

-If your spouse did not leave a will.
+What If your spouse did not leave a will?

-The law regarding spouses that die intestate is very simple in Illinois.
+In Illinois, the law regarding spouses that die intestate is very simple.

 “If there is a surviving spouse but no descendant of the decedent: the entire estate to the surviving spouse.”
 755 ILCS 5/2-1(c)

-That’s it.
 If your spouse has no children and is still married to you, you get everything your spouse had in his or her name or possession

-If your spouse has kids (it does not matter if they are your children or children from a different relationship your spouse had), the rule is still simple.
+If your spouse has children (it does not matter if they are your children or children from a different relationship your spouse had), the rule is still quite simple:

 “If there is a surviving spouse and also a descendant of the decedent: 1/2 of the entire estate to the surviving spouse and 1/2 to the decedent’s descendants per stirpes.”
 755 ILCS 5/2-1(a)

-“Per stirpes” means there is a specific way the children have to figure out who gets what.
-But, you get half no matter which kid gets what.
+“Per stirpes” means there the children have to figure out who gets what amongst themselves.
+But, the surviving spouse gets half no matter which kid gets what.

-The surviving husband or wife has the option to “renounce the will.”
-This means that if a surviving spouse does not like the way the will allocates the deceased’s property the surviving spouse can choose to receive an alternate portion pursuant to the statute.
+The surviving spouse will have the option to “renounce the will.”
+This means that if a surviving spouse does not agree with the way the deceased’s will allocates the deceased’s property the surviving spouse can choose a statutorily mandated alternative allocation.

 “If a will is renounced by the testator’s surviving spouse, whether or not the will contains any provision for the benefit of the surviving spouse, the surviving spouse is entitled to the following share of the testator’s estate after payment of all just claims: 1/3 of the entire estate if the testator leaves a descendant or 1/2 of the entire estate if the testator leaves no descendant.”
 755 ILCS 5/2-8(a)

-What if your spouse named someone else the beneficiary of his or her retirement benefits?
+What if your spouse declared someone else the beneficiary of his or her retirement benefits?

 Most 401k or retirement plans require a spouse to sign a waiver to allow you to designate a different beneficiary that is not your spouse.
 If you have signed a waiver, then the beneficiary status trumps whatever a will says.